Caring for your Furniture

 Here at Edmunds & Clarke Furniture and we wish you many happy years with your furniture.
 As our products are made from wood, they do need to be treated with a certain amount of care.
 We hope the following provides you with all the information you need to maintain the beauty of your furniture.

 Tips to prolong the life of furniture:

-- The colour of wood matures with exposure to light, so it is important to rotate any ornaments or lamps regularly and expose table leaves to avoid noticeable colour differences occurring.
+The colour of wood matures with exposure to light.
+It is important to rotate any ornaments or lamps regularly and expose table leaves to avoid noticeable colour differences occurring.

-- Dining tables should be left extended for the first few months to avoid uneven shading.
+Leave dining tables extended for the first few months to avoid uneven shading.

 CAUTION: Disconnect any light fittings from the mains before changing bulbs in cabinets.